Easy Statistical Analysis using the tools of MATLAB (codes included)

 Example

-Let us taken the example from Davis and Simpson, 1986 for the porosity measurements.
+Let us taken the example from Davis and Sampson, 1986 for the porosity measurements.

 Sample number Porosity (%)